CPNG Long Put Strategy

 A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.

-Why this long put structure on CPNG specifically: CPNG IV at 45.98% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 13.18% (roughly $2.14 on the underlying).
+Why this long put structure on CPNG specifically: CPNG IV at 41.61% is on the cheap side of its 1-year range, which favors premium-buying structures like a CPNG long put, with a market-implied 1-standard-deviation move of approximately 11.93% (roughly $1.93 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated CPNG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on CPNG should anchor to the underlying notional of $16.23 per share and to the trader's directional view on CPNG stock.
+Position sizing on CPNG should anchor to the underlying notional of $16.18 per share and to the trader's directional view on CPNG stock.

 CPNG long put setup

-The CPNG long put below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With CPNG near $16.23, the first option leg uses a $16.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The CPNG long put below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With CPNG at $16.18 on that close, the first option leg uses a $16.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed CPNG chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 CPNG shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |